some-natalie/samples/resume.md

 * Learning JavaScript through nodeschool.io curriculum (Feb 2015)
 * Refurbish, install, and configure CentOS 7 on a Dell PowerEdge server for a local company  (Dec 2014)
 * Redesign website for a Top 100 Amazon author using Google Apps for Business and Analytics  (Nov 2014)
-* Created an onboarding manual for engineers at Kiewit Federal Group  (Oct 2014)
-* Compiled several open source projects for my Fedora desktop that are unavailable in popular repositories  (Sept 2014)
-* Design, furnish, and install a Windows-based small business network.
-Final product included 1 router, 2 switches, 2 wireless access points, 1000’ of CAT5E cable, 1 Windows Server with Active Directory and SQL Server for client software, approximately 10 clients, 2 workgroup printers, industry-specific hardware and software, and all supporting documentation.
-Contract includes 1 year support.
-(Jan 2014)

 **Employment:**
 * Staff technologist at Booz Allen Hamilton (May 2015 - currently employed)
   * Train developers and engineers on using git for source code version control.
 Train support personnel to help answer questions, troubleshoot common problems with git repositories and integrations.
-  * Develop in-house solutions to automate administration tasks using Bash and Python
+  * Develop in-house solutions to automate administration tasks using Bash and Python.
-  * Created test environment and evaluated SaltStack, Puppet Enterprise, Chef, and Ansible for production hosting environment
+  * Created test environment and evaluated SaltStack, Puppet Enterprise, Chef, and Ansible for production hosting environment.
-  * Deployed, configured, and trained staff on Red Hat Satellite, GitHub, GitLab, and SaltStack
+  * Deployed, configured, and trained staff on Red Hat Satellite, GitHub, GitLab, and SaltStack.
-  * Migrated production machines from SUSE to Red Hat
+  * Migrated production machines from SUSE to Red Hat.
-  * Documented solutions and created guides and walkthroughs on internal Confluence site
+  * Documented solutions and created guides and walk-throughs on internal Confluence site.
 * Office Engineer, Kiewit Federal Group
   * RSFO task orders for USACE, Ft.
 Meade, MD (February 2014 – January 2015)
   * Engineer for approximately $4 million worth of construction